kyprware/synapse/docs/content/v0/en/guide/introduction.md

 external data and tools, SYNAPSE provides the necessary integration layer to support that seamlessly, synapse provides:

-- 🔄 LLM-Agnostic: Easily switch between any large language model or vendor with ease.
+- 🔄 **LLM-Agnostic**: Easily switch between any large language model or vendor with ease.
-- ⚡ Build on the NERVE-work: Quickly create applications and agents in any language.
+- ⚡ **Build on the NERVE-work**: Quickly create applications and agents in any language.
-- 🔐 Security First: Scoped permissions, secure channels, and infrastructure-aware design to keep your data safe.
+- 🔐 **Security First**: Scoped permissions, secure channels, and infrastructure-aware design to keep your data safe.
-- 🌍 Scalable & Lightweight: Deploy anywhere from a single container to a global network of services.
+- 🌍 **Scalable & Lightweight**: Deploy anywhere from a single container to a global network of services.
 One node, infinite reach.
-- 🔌 Multi-LLM & Multi-Hub Coordination: Seamlessly connect and orchestrate multiple LLMs or even other Synapse hubs in a unified workflow.
+- 🔌 **Multi-LLM & Multi-Hub Coordination**: Seamlessly connect and orchestrate multiple LLMs or even other Synapse hubs in a unified workflow.
-- 🚀 Workflow-Ready by Default: Define, propagate, and execute structured actions across your agents with minimal configuration.
+- 🚀 **Workflow-Ready by Default**: Define, propagate, and execute structured actions across your agents with minimal configuration.
-- 🧰 Pre-Built Integrations: A growing library of plug-and-play connectors for tools, APIs, databases, and services.
+- 🧰 **Pre-Built Integrations**: A growing library of plug-and-play connectors for tools, APIs, databases, and services.
-- ❤️ Open Source & Developer-Friendly: Built in the open for builders—extend
-    it, self-host it, or contribute to shape its future.
+- ❤️ **Open Source & Developer-Friendly**: Built in the open for builders-extend it, self-host it, or contribute to shape its future.

 # General Architecture